Valentine's Day Word Wall Cards for Preschoolers

 Valentine’s Day Word Wall Activities

-There are several fun activities you can do using your Valentine’s Day word wall during February.
+You can do several fun activities using your Valentine’s Day word wall during February.

-• During circle time, when you start to introduce the Valentine’s Day theme, present your picture cards to the children, one at a time.
-Hold up the card in your hand and tell the students what it is.
-Repeat the name of the picture several times emphasizing the first sound.
+• During circle time, when introducing the Valentine’s Day theme, present your picture cards to the children, one at a time.
+Hold the card in your hand and tell the students what it is.
+Repeat the name of the picture several times to emphasize the first sound.
 Call on a volunteer to place the card under the correct letter on the word wall, or do it yourself.

 • Use these Valentine’s Day Word Wall cards as a writing activity.
-Place a set of these cards in the writing center and encourage the children to copy the words using magnetic letters.
-They can also copy their selected word on a piece of paper using a pencil or a crayon.
+Place these cards in the writing center and encourage the children to copy the words using magnetic letters.
+They can also copy their selected word on paper using a pencil or a crayon.

-• As the children interact with the word wall cards in the different centers, encourage them to repeat the beginning sound of the card they are using.
+• As the children interact with the word wall cards in the different centers, encourage them to repeat the beginning sound of the card they use.
 Do this as often as possible during the day as well.

 • Prepare a matching game.
-To do this print a set and separate each picture from the written word cutting it on the line.
-Invite the children to match the pictures with the correct printed words, creating sets.
+Print a set and separate each picture from the written word to do this, cutting it on the line.
+Invite the children to create sets and match the photos with the correct printed words.
 This activity will not only help them recognize printed words but also will help them develop one-to-one correspondence and creating sets skills.

 Valentine's Day Word Wall Cards